huaminghuangtw/Evergreen-Notes/Permanent-Notes/anger.md

 > _“Any person capable of angering you becomes your master.
 They can anger you only when you permit yourself to be disturbed by them.” — Epictetus_

 > _“Holding onto anger is like drinking poison and expecting the other person to die.” — Buddha_ [^1]

-> _“Resentment or grudges do no harm to the person against whom you hold these feelings but every day and every night of your life, they are eating at you.” — Norman Vincent Peale_

 > _“A man is about as big as the things that make him angry.” — Winston Churchill_